port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 <br/>

 The last step is customizing the action's permissions.
 For simplicity's sake, we will use the default settings.
 For more information, see the [permissions](/actions-and-automations/create-self-service-experiences/set-self-service-actions-rbac/) page.
-Click `Create`.
+Click `Save`.

 The action's frontend is now ready 🥳